NALTP/Rules/README.md

           - (aa) The team with the higher seed will pick what team they would like to be for the Pick/Ban (Team 1 or Team 2)
           - (bb) Teams will take turns picking from the available maps and assigning them to available games.
 The first team may choose any map from the pool and assign it to any game from 1-7.
 The next team may choose any map except the first one and assign it to any remaining game, etc.
             - (I) At any point during the Pick/Ban either team may choose to select a color order (assign their team to Red or Blue for games 1/3/5/7) instead of selecting a map.
 After this is done once by either team neither team may use this option again.
-            - (II) At any point during the Pick/Ban for Minors and Novice league only, either team may choose to ban one map instead of selecting a map.
-After this is done once by either team neither team may use this option again.
+            - (II) At any point during the Pick/Ban, either team may choose to ban one map instead of selecting a map.
+This option may only be chosen one time per team.
+              - (1) Teams will forfeit their next turn in the Pick/ban upon banning a home map.
         - (2) Majors:
           - (aa) Pick/bans will be completed 10 minutes before the matchup.
         - (3) Minors and Novice: